 - Learning contracts - reasonable adjustments to your course such as extensions or extra time in exams

-- Support workers - like a mentor to help with organisation, or a personal assistant to help with mobility
+- Support workers - like a specialist mentor to help with organisation, or a personal assistant to help with mobility

 - Equipment/Assistive Technology and software - such as digital recorders or text to speech software

-A lot of our support is funded through Disabled Students Allowances (DSAs) and we encourage all eligible students to apply for this.
-We have an on-site assessment Centre, the Sheffield Regional Assessment Centre, where a range of disability specialists can carry out Study Needs Assessments.
+A lot of support is funded through Disabled Students Allowances (DSAs).We encourage all eligible students to apply for this. and come to our on-site assessment Centre, the Sheffield Regional Assessment Centre, for their DSA Study Needs Assessments and learning contracts.

 Disclosure and Confidentiality